pulumi/pulumi-hugo/themes/default/content/blog/kubernetes-fundamentals-part-two/index.md

 ## Creating a Cluster with Google Kubernetes Engine

 Next, we need a cluster.
-Start by creating a new directory, navigating into it, and initializing a new Pulumi project using typescript.
+Start by creating a new directory, navigating into it, and initializing a new Pulumi project using TypeScript.

 ```bash
 mkdir gke-hello-world && cd gke-hello-world && pulumi new typescript